Raspberry Mimosas are a pretty cocktail to sip on any special occasion from Valentine’s Day to Mother’s day or even Sunday brunch.

 - 1 tablespoon coarse sugar or sprinkles

-- 6 oz pomegranate or cran-raspberry juice, frozen into ice cubes
+- 6 ounces pomegranate juice or cran-raspberry juice, frozen into ice cubes

-- 2 oz raspberry liqueur (such as Chambord)
+- 2 ounces raspberry liqueur such as Chambord

 - Rub the very edge of the glasses with a thin layer of corn syrup.
 Dip into sugar or sprinkles.